Dongfeng EV400

 The Dongfeng EV400 or DFAC Captain EV400 is an electric light, commercial logistics van designed and produced by the Chinese automaker Dongfeng Automobile Company since 2018.

 Overview

-The Dongfeng EV400 has three range variants, with an electric range of 185km, 220km and 360km respectively.
-The top speed in 90km/hr for models produced in Xiangyang, Hubei and 95km/hr for models produced in Wuhan, Hubei.
+The Dongfeng EV400 has three range variants, with an electric range of 185 km, 220 km and 360 km respectively.
+The top speed in 90 km/h for models produced in Xiangyang, Hubei and 95 km/h for models produced in Wuhan, Hubei.